RSE-102/Lecture-Material/README.md

 ## Courses

-- We typically give the course just before the lecture period in winter term.
+- We typically give the course just before the lecture period in winter term or in the break between winter and summer term.
-- Next course will be **October 7-11, 2024** with the *reflection day* on **December 10, 2024**.
-Registration via [Campus]( https://campus.uni-stuttgart.de/cusonline/ee/ui/ca2/app/desktop/#/pl/ui/$ctx/wbLv.wbShowLVDetail?$ctx=design=ca2;header=max&pSpracheNr=1&pStpSpNr=403777) or (if you not a student and cannot access) via mail to [benjamin.uekermann@ipvs.uni-stuttgart.de](mailto:benjamin.uekermann@ipvs.uni-stuttgart.de).
+- Next course will be **March 23-17, 2026** with the *reflection day* on **TBD**.
+Registration via Campus (link will follow) or (if you not a student and cannot access) via mail to [benjamin.uekermann@ipvs.uni-stuttgart.de](mailto:benjamin.uekermann@ipvs.uni-stuttgart.de).
 Limited seats, first come first serve.
-- The first course ran from Tuesday, October 4 to Friday October 7, 2022, with the *reflection day* on December 6, 2022.
+- The first course ran from Tuesday, October 4 to Friday, October 7, 2022, with the *reflection day* on December 6, 2022.
 - There was no course in 2023.
 Instead, we organized a week-long summer school on [Research Software Engineering with Julia: Basics, Visualization, and Statistics](https://www.simtech.uni-stuttgart.de/events/simtech-summer-school/SuSch_2/)
+- The second course ran from Monday, October 7 to Friday, October 11, 2024 with the *reflection day* on December 10, 2024.

 ## Timetable and content

+*might undergo updates for 2026*

 ### Day 1: Orga and Git